metricly/metricly-docs/content/api/api-users.md

 ## About the Users API

-CloudWisdom's Users API can be used to --- .
+CloudWisdom's Users API can be used to list and create users.
+You can also update your own user password and profile through the API, as well as monitor an account's setup status.
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/users) and by clicking the interactive buttons below.

 ## GET from /users